Skip to content

 5. Test the sauna to ensure heating elements and controls operate correctly.

-Many homeowners choose backyard locations where the sauna can become part of a larger outdoor wellness area.
+Many homeowners choose backyard locations where the sauna can become part of a larger outdoor relaxation area.

 Maintaining Your Infrared Outdoor Sauna